CDRT/mk_docs/docs/ref/bios/settings/thinkstation/intelmanageability.md

 1. **Enabled** – Default.
 2. Disabled.

+!!! info ""
-?> When `Disabled`:<br>    a.
+    When `Disabled`:<br>    a.
 If system is provisioned, MEBx (Management Engine BIOS Extension) will be unprovisioned first.<br>    b.
 Manageability functions will be disabled.
 You can enter BIOS to re-enable Intel(R) Manageability.<br>

+!!! info ""
-!> When changing from `Enabled` to `Disabled`, after saving and exiting SETUP, you need to unplug the AC power cord and plug it in again.
+    When changing from `Enabled` to `Disabled`, after saving and exiting SETUP, you need to unplug the AC power cord and plug it in again.

 | WMI Setting name | Values | SVP / SMP Req'd | AMD/Intel |
 |:---|:---|:---|:---|